anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

-# Module 4: Sync the Hudi metadata into BigQuery & work with the Hudi table with BigQuery SQL
+# Module 5: BigLake and metadata acceleration on Hudi tables